kwasniew/hyperbook/manuscript/ch3.md

 ## Using Hyperapp from npm

 Using modules directly from CDN is convenient for simple experiments.
-However, for the regular development you want to have local version of your dependencies.
+However, for the regular development, you want to have a local version of your dependencies.
 Why?
 Because sometimes CDNs:
 * go down
 * are slow to respond